leighdahlin/README-generator/Develop/readmegenerator.md

 ## Installation
-Install node.js and inquirer npm before running
+Install node.js and npm inquirer package

 ## Usage
-Use to generate README files
+Follow the gif below for instructions

 ## Features
-Features prompts to generate READMEs
+Features node.js and inquirer

 ## Credits
-No collabs
+n/a

 ## Contributing
-No guidelines
+n/a

 ## Tests
-Use video to test
+n/a

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the Apache license.

 ## Questions
-If you have any questions, please use the contact information below: https://github.com/leighdahlin
+If you have any questions, please use the contact information below:
+https://github.com/leighdahlin
 leigh.dahlin@gmail.com